OpenFacetracker/OpenFaceTracker-Lib3/README.md

 ### How do I get set up? ###

-build Openfacetracker using source code
-To understand the sructure of the OFT project please read the WIKI .
+Build Openfacetracker using source code, to understand the sructure of the OFT project please read the WIKI .

 #Linux